Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-01-22-James-Blish-Surface-Tension.md

 Shar doubted whether they actually conquer the space, which was trivial to Lavon lusted after the girl now.

 # Core: 6/9.
 Blish wasn't the first to write on pantrophy, but he was definitely one of the best to describe it in credible detail.
-His circumstantial text on the fictitious discipline called Pantrophy clearly demonstrated his deep knowledge of zoology and biology.
+His circumstantial account on the fictitious discipline called Pantrophy clearly demonstrated his deep knowledge of zoology and biology.
 I would give a higher score if he could write a better plot though.
 Were there any other expeditions who came here to find them or collect their carcasses?
 It's so cold-blooded otherwise.

 How were the original crew?
 How did they die?
 Was it possible that these microscopic colonists one day would find their relics and their spaceship?

 Was it possible that these microscopic colonists one day could welcome human beings who came to investigate the original accident?